TrungNguyen1909/writeups/CampCTF/PwningKernelz/index.md

 But there's still something to note.

-First, we need to bear in mind that the GS base is still in the userspace upon the start of the ROP chain, which causes some faulty in the `current_proc` function as it used the GS base, so we need to fix that.
+First, we need to bear in mind that the GS base is still in the userspace upon the start of the ROP chain, which causes some fault in the `current_proc` function as it used the GS base, so we need to fix that.

-Second, `thread_exception_return` will *NOT* work as the saved_state is invalid and messed up.
+Second, `thread_exception_return` will *NOT* work as the `saved_state` is invalid and messed up.

 Because there aren't any `swapgs` gadgets, we need to make ourselves at the userspace and return there.

 Before we can do that, we need to ROP to turn off SMEP by unset the 20th(0-indexed) bit of the $cr4 register.

-To return to the userspace, we need to set up ourselves the `iret` stack, which looks like this
+To return to the userspace, we need to set up ourselves the `iretq` stack, which looks like this

 ```

 	|--------------------------|